South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 After being approved for nursing home coverage through Healthy Connections (South Carolina Medicaid), you or your loved one has to choose which Medicaid-accepting nursing home best meets your needs.
 Even though Nursing Home Medicaid is an entitlement, not all nursing homes accept Medicaid, and those that do may not have available spaces.
 Finding the right residence can be a chore, especially if you’re looking in a specific location.

-South Carolina has about 150 nursing homes that accept Medicaid, and they are spread throughout the state.
+South Carolina has about 160 nursing homes that accept Medicaid, and they are spread throughout the state.
 The Upstate region has roughly 40 facilities with clusters around Greenville, Spartanburg and Rock Hill.
-There are about 20 nursing homes within 25 miles of Columbia.
-But there are only a dozen or so nursing homes that take Medicaid within 25 miles of Charleston, which is the state’s most densely populated area.
+There are about 20 nursing homes within 25 miles of Columbia that take Medicad.
+But there are only about 10 nursing homes that take Medicaid within 25 miles of Charleston, which is the state’s most densely populated area.
 There are almost as many facilities around Myrtle Beach, which has eight facilities within 25 miles.

 Residents in some South Carolina communities regularly cross state lines for personal and business reasons, including healthcare.
 But Medicaid coverage does not cross state lines.
 So, someone with Healthy Connections would not be covered for nursing homes in Charlotte, North Carolina, or Savanna, Georgia, even if the facilities in those places were convenient or well-suited for the South Carolina resident.